Master of Social Work (MSW) Degree Programs

 The Council on Social Work Education (CSWE) and the Importance of CSWE Accreditation

 As a discipline that is committed to improving social welfare and supporting individuals and communities in need, social work education and social work licensure are both highly regulated.
 The Council on Social Work Education (CSWE) is the only accrediting body for all undergraduate and master’s-level social work programs in the United States.
-(Note: Currently the CSWE does not accredit Doctor of Social Work (DSW) programs; however, in June 2020 they voted to start a pilot program to accredit DSW programs in the future.)
+(Note: Currently the CSWE does not accredit Doctor of Social Work (DSW) programs; however, in June 2020 they voted to start a pilot program to accredit DSW programs in the future and will analyze the results of the pilot program in 2025.)
 It is imperative that students who want to become social workers select a master’s in social work program that has been accredited by the CSWE, as doing so ensures that their program has met the CSWE’s rigorous standards for learning outcomes.
 Moreover, for social work students who wish to become licensed clinical social workers (LCSWs), completion of a CSWE-accredited MSW program is a key requirement.

 female student taking notes in class